simon-brooke/the-great-game/doc/Economy.md

 ### Herdsfolk

-Herdsfolk are nomadic; it's reasonable to think they'll bring their herds to market, rather than selling it lots of tiny markets.
+Herdsfolk are nomadic; it's reasonable to think they'll bring their herds to market, rather than selling at lots of tiny markets.
 So in the spring, shepherds will visit specific towns at the edge of open land, to hold a shearing festival/carnevale; and that both shepherds and cattle herders will visit towns on the edge of open land to sell fatstock in the autumn.

 ### Miners